Alberta Probate Forms: Complete Guide to GA1, GA2, and More

 - Confirmation of will's authenticity

-Form GA5 - Renunciation of Right to Apply for Grant
+Form GA5 - Affidavit of Service

 Step-by-Step Form Completion